The following terms are used within the Sun server documentation.

 redundant array of independent disks (RAID)

+A way of storing the same data at different places, thus redundantly, on multiple hard disks.
 RAID enables a set of disk drives to appear as a single logical disk drive to an application such as a database or file system.
 Different RAID levels provide different capacity, performance, high availability, and cost characteristics.

 Remote Management and Control Protocol (RMCP)